 Rahema Mamodo

 Participating in major races is important to me as I want to see more people of different shapes and sizes on race start lines.
 I want to inspire others like me and that’s why I put myself out there.
-Becoming a parkrun run leader early on in my journey is also a huge milestone for me.
+Becoming a brooks-run-tour run leader early on in my journey is also a huge milestone for me.
 It gave me the chance to encourage and inspire others to move and run.
 A run leader provides a safe and enjoyable running experience for adults of any ability.
 This covers risk assessment, warm ups, cool downs and leading fun running sessions for mixed ability runners.
 One of the main reasons for qualifying as a run leader was to help my friends achieve their goals by giving them the right advice.
 Supporting each other makes us a stronger force and I feel immensely proud to kick start others onto their own running journeys.”

 Follow Rahema on Instagram, Facebook, and on her blog.